German broadcaster n-tv drops Turkey investment ads

 Germany on Thursday told its citizens to exercise caution if travelling to Turkey and threatened measures that could hinder German investment there.
 Finance minister Wolfgang Schaeuble was quoted on Friday as comparing Turkey with the former communist Eats German state.

-The adverts, which featured German soccer player Lukas Podolski and various executives, have been criticized by viewers, n-tv said.
+The adverts, which featured German soccer player Lukas Podolski and various executives, have been criticised by viewers, n-tv said.